NELLIE: A Neuro-Symbolic Inference Engine for Grounded, Compositional, and Explainable Reasoning: Overview of Approach

 \subsection{Unification with Retrieved Facts}

-For all factbase facts $f$, $\textsc{Prove}(f)$ is vacuously true.
-We consider $\textsc{Prove}(h)$ to weakly unify with some $\textsc{Prove}(f_i)$, as is implicit in rule 1a, with unification score $\cos(\theta_1(h), \theta_1(f_i))$ for sentence embedding model $\theta_1$.
-The predicate $\textsc{Retrieve}$ proposes candidate $f_i$'s given $h$ using a FAISS~\cite{johnson-2019-billion}-based nearest-neighbor lookup according to $\theta_1$.
-To promote logical coherence, we apply a set of differently-trained \textbf{neural RTE models} as filters that iteratively whittle away $f_i$ candidates that are not classified as entailing $h$.
+For factbase fact $f$, $\textsc{Prove}(f)$ is vacuously true.
+Rule 1 shows how we prove $\textsc{Prove}(h)$ using retrieval.
+The predicate $\textsc{Retrieve}$ proposes candidate $f_i$'s given $h$ using a FAISS~\cite{johnson-2019-billion}-based nearest neighbor dense retrieval index.
+We train the retrieval encoder via ranking loss such that the embedding for a hypothesis is maximally similar to its supporting facts.
+To promote logical coherence and improve the precision of the system, we apply a set of \textbf{neural models for recognizing textual entailment (RTE)} as filters $\textsc{Entails}_j(\cdot)$ that iteratively rule out $f_i$ candidates that are not classified as entailing $h$.